JaiTheGuy/GMPythonLoops/README.md

 ```
 - The condition is typically a boolean expression that expresses if it is either true or false.
 - If the condition isn't true during the while loop, the code is finally finished.
-- NOTE: Anything you can print out with a for loop, you can use a while loop for the solution as well.
+- NOTE: Anything you can output with a for loop, you can use a while loop for the solution as well.
 Something to keep in mind is that you have to choose which loop fits better in what specific scenario.

 While Loop Example:
 - Let's say we want to print out the number 1 through 5 using a while loop.